 Applying for a grant

-Applications will be accepted and reviewed on a quarterly basis starting in July 2018, until all funds have been awarded.
-Each grant is an award of in-kind professional services, not cash, and requires a 50-percent match.
+We will begin accepting applications starting July 1, 2018.
+Each grant is an award of in-kind professional services, not cash, and requires a one-to-one match.

 - Each awardee will be assigned a project manager who will coordinate the site visit, evaluation and report.